-Casa Batlló is one of the two astounding masterpieces that were designed by the world-renowned Catalan architect Antoni Gaudi in the early 1900’s, more than a century ago.
-It is a true masterpiece which seduces visitors by its exceptional design.
+Casa Batlló is one of the two astounding masterpieces that were designed by the world-renowned Catalan architect Antoni Gaudi in the early 1900s, more than a century ago.
+It is a true masterpiece that seduces visitors with its exceptional design.
 Casa Batlló is located at number 43 of the Paseo de Gracia, a road that in the past connected the city to the “Villa de Gracia”, now fully integrated as a district of the city.

 The interior of the building portrays the creativity and attention to detail that Gaudi spent on his designs.
 From the creative explosion of colours and shapes found in different areas of the building, to the structure and architecture of the building itself.
 For example, this can be seen in the decoration of mosaic made of broken ceramic tiles, to the colours chosen for the façade, which project the marine life he grasped his inspiration from.